private-octopus/c4/doc/c4-tests.md

 ### Short background C4 connection first

-The "background first" test simulates two C4 connections using the same path with the background connection starting at the
+The "background first" test simulates two C4 connections using the same path with the background connection starting
 0.5 seconds before the main connection.
 The path has a 20Mbps data rate and 80ms RTT.
 The background connection tries to download 10MB, the main connection downloads 5MB.